dangminhtruong/havana/README.md

 </ul>
 .
 After this step, you have faked data...<br/>
 <b>Step 3</b> Run "nodemon" at main folder, then open browser, access to "localhost:3000"...
 That's is
-<h6>Notice !</h6> Cause this project just a my first project using nodejs, mongodb.
-So, source maybe confusing !
+<h6>Notice !</h6> Here is client app https://github.com/dangminhtruong/havana_client

 <h3>In case you are using Docker</h3><br/>
 <b><i>Just simply run folowing steps</i></b><br/>